ChristmasLover12345/HerediaJ_MC-4_FiveToSeven/README.md

-// Peer Reviewed by :
+// Peer Reviewed by : Bronel Lazar

+//Peer Comments: Good job! everything works good and you implemented validation for the endpoints it was necessary for.
+I like your use of storing the user's inputs into the char array for reverse it in order to allow for the case of an ending 0 in the input to be included.